clarkdatalabs/aframe-NCAAB/README.md

 ```

 #### Primitives
-From the structure above, there's an <a-cylinder></a-cylinder>, it is an A-Frame pre-defined cylinder, and you can find more at [HTML & Primitives](https://aframe.io/docs/0.9.0/introduction/html-and-primitives.html).
+From the structure above, there's an a-cylinder, it is an A-Frame pre-defined cylinder, and you can find more at [HTML & Primitives](https://aframe.io/docs/0.9.0/introduction/html-and-primitives.html).

 To modify the primitive, you can simply play with the attributes, like:
 ```